-Retirement planning is a challenging endeavour.
+Retirement planning is a challenging endeavor.
 With so much uncertainty in life, it pays to give enough thought to retirement plans.
 Many events take place which we do not expect.
 Such events can unfold new opportunities and challenges.
-The right plan and execution can allow one to leverage on the resources one has to improve their future.
+The right plan and execution can allow one to leverage the resources one has to improve their future.
 But what life changes affect retirement planning?

 Marriage changes the dynamics of one’s financial activities in different ways.
 It is advisable to make updates to one’s retirement plan beneficiaries after marriage.
 Laws require written consent to change beneficiaries.
 After death, benefits of a retirement plan may be paid to named beneficiaries of an individual.